-The Made at Curve production comes to the West End after impressing in Leicester, where critics enthused about a 'faultessly executed', 'meltingly lovely' 'treat for the the eyes and ears', which offers 'pure escapism'.
+The Made at Curve production comes to the West End after impressing in Leicester, where critics enthused about a 'meltingly lovely' 'treat for the eyes and ears', which offers 'pure escapism'.

-While nothing can match Bing Crosby’s crooning in the 1954 film version, stage stalwart and Strictly Come Dancing star Danny Mac (Sunset Boulevards, On The Town, Wicked) holds his own as Bob Wallace, with strong support from West End regular Dan Burton (Jersey Boys, Gypsy) reprise their roles after glowing reviews from the Leicester Curve.
+While nothing can match Bing Crosby’s crooning in the 1954 film version, stage stalwart and Strictly Come Dancing star Danny Mac (Sunset Boulevards, On The Town, Wicked) holds his own as Bob Wallace, with strong support from West End regular Dan Burton (Jersey Boys, Gypsy) as Phil Davis.

 |What||White Christmas, Dominion Theatre review|

 |Where||Dominion Theatre, 268-269 Tottenham Court Rd, London, W1T 7AQ | MAP|

 15 Nov 19 – 04 Jan 20, 7:30 PM – 10:00 PM